spyder-ide/qtawesome/README.md

 ## Other features

-- QtAwesome comes bundled with Font Awesome and Elusive Icons, but it can also be used with other iconic fonts.
+- QtAwesome comes bundled with _Font Awesome_, _Elusive Icons_ and _Material Design_
+  _Icons_ but it can also be used with other iconic fonts.
 The `load_font` function allows to load other fonts dynamically.
 - QtAwesome relies on the [QtPy](https://github.com/spyder-ide/qtpy.git)
   project as a compatibility layer on the top ot PyQt or PySide.